gsolohy/python-api-challenge/README.md

 * Due on Tuesday: October 22, 2019

 ### Task: What's the weather like as we approach the equator
+* Disclaimer: If you open jupyter notebook from github, markdown analysis part of notebook's numbering appears as all 1 instead of 1,2,3,4 accordingly.

 ## python-api-challenge folder:
 * NotUsed - WeatherPy_starter.ipynb : referenced as example solution